 Each octave on the keyboard is designated by a number.
 Middle “C” is in the center of the keyboard, and this is the beginning of octave 4 on a piano with 88 keys.
 It is referred to as “C4” and all the notes in the same octave have the superscript 4.
 The next octave to the right begins with “C5” and the notes in this octave have the superscript 5.
 Notes in the octave below “C4” are in the third octave, designated with a 3.

-The challenge now is to immediately identify any pitch in any octave on the keyboard, and associate it with the notation on the grand staff.
-There is a chart showing these relationships on page 3 of the text.
+The challenge before you is to immediately identify any pitch in any octave on the keyboard, and associate it with the notation on the grand staff.

 Visitors – Select the Activity Keyboard: Key Names